ashishsamarth/Cloud/AWS/Topic-Wise-Notes/001-AWS - IAM.md

     Following are the advantages
     a.
 When you use an 'Alias' based url:
         1. Your 'Account ID or Alias' is already populated for you
-        2. You can directly login as an IAM user, rather than selecting the radio button between 'root user' vs 'iam user'
+        2. You can login as an IAM user, rather than selecting the radio button between 'root user' vs 'iam user'
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Q07: How can you identify if a user is an IAM User vs a ROOT user, just by looking at the management console?